julian3rd/model-comparison-r-julia/README.md

 - published data from a magnetoencephalography (MEG) study
 - psychophysical data from an AX study from my dissertation (not yet published)

 The analyses are contained in two IPython-based notebooks.
 The first implements the analyses in R using the IPython engine.
 The second implements the analyses in Julia using the Julia engine.
 The analyses largely agree between the two comparisons.
 The notebooks serve as a good learning tool for model calls, evaluation and QA.

+The notebooks also serve as a kind of tutorial/reference (especially for Julia) in specifying data structure, interaction terms and specific details (such as error families and link functions) for model calls.